 Click here to learn more about the weatherproof qualities of StoneLite® panels.

 The experience and testing endured by StoneLite® is what has, in large part, led to such wide acceptance within the industry for its use as a preferred building material.
-Stone Panels, Inc. has been producing StoneLite® panels for over 40 years and our panels have been used on buildings in the U.S. for over 30 years.
+SPI has been producing StoneLite® panels for over 40 years and our panels have been used on buildings in the U.S. for over 30 years.
 Beyond this history, the technology behind StoneLite® panels has been performing in the aircraft industry for about 60 years; bonding aircraft parts.